Simulating Virtual Players for UNO without Computers: Card Selection Protocol

 \item Turn over all face-up cards.

 \item Apply the pile-scramble shuffle to the matrix, with each column as each pile.

 \item Turn over all cards in the first row.

-\item For each column, if the card in the first row is valid, place $\red\, \blk$ below that column; if the card in the first row is not valid, place $\blk\, \red$ below that column.
+\item For each column, if the card in the first row is valid, place $\red\, \blk$ below that column; otherwise, place $\blk\, \red$ below that column.
 (In the following example, the most recently played card is \crd{$2^R$}.)

 \item Turn over all face-up cards.

 \item Apply the pile-scramble shuffle to the matrix, with each column as each pile.

 \item Turn over all cards in the second row.